GM walks away from stake in electric vehicle maker Nikola

 The Securities and Exchange Commission and the Justice Department are reportedly investigating.
 GM has said it did proper due diligence before entering the partnership.

 Nikola said Monday that its work on heavy trucks will continue.
+And GM will still be part of a global supply agreement that would integrate GM’s Hydrotec fuel-cell system into Nikola’s commercial semi-trucks.

 “Heavy trucks remain our core business and we are 100% focused on hitting our development milestones to bring clean hydrogen and battery-electric commercial trucks to market,” said CEO Mark Russell.